 In the end, even the best of chefs in the world can’t start preparing food without proper knives.
 Keep in mind that these may be rather dangerous, so if you’re clumsy or not used to them, start with those that are less threatening and more suitable for beginners.

-All chefs have their favourite knives, so relying on a professional’s opinion could be the best way to find a model that will suit you as well.
+All chefs have their favorite knives, so relying on a professional’s opinion could be the best way to find a model that will suit you as well.
 Again, take it easy and get used to your knives before you start using them every single day.
 And even when you do, be careful and try not to hurt yourself or the people around you – that’s not very chef-like, you know!

 Equipping your kitchen in accordance with the standards set by professional restaurants might not be the easiest thing you’ll ever going to do, but it’s doable if you learn more about these things beforehand and ask someone who has a bit more experience than you for help.
 So, enjoy outfitting your kitchen, and bon appétit!